 If Options believes other parties to be wholly or partly responsible for the loss, it is free to pursue those other parties.
-So, compensation payable to Mr P can be contingent on the assignment by him to Options of any rights of action he may have against other parties in relation to his transfer to the SIPP and the investments.
+So, compensation payable to Mr P should be contingent on the assignment by him to Options of any rights of action he may have against other parties in relation to his transfer to the SIPP and the investments.
 The assignment should be given in terms that ensure any amount recovered by Options up to the balance due to Mr P is paid to him.
-Options should only benefit from the assignment once Mr P has been fully compensated for his loss (to be clear, this includes any loss that's in excess of our award limit).
+Options should only benefit from the assignment once Mr P has been fully compensated for his loss.
 Options should cover the reasonable cost of drawing up, and Mr P's taking advice on and approving, any assignment required.